delfick/python-dict2xml/README.rst

 Changelog
 ---------

+1.7.3 - TBD
+    * This version has no changes to the installed code.
+    * This release converts to hatch for packaging and adds a wheel to the package on pypi.

 1.7.2 - 18 Oct 2022
     * This version has no changes to the installed code.
     * This release adds the tests to the source distribution put onto pypi.